Chippewa River (Wisconsin): Journey of a log

 The 16-foot logs were floated down the rivers in the spring and early summer, when the ice and snow thawed and the rivers were high.
 Above Chippewa Falls, where the river was rough and rocky, masses of individual logs were floated down on the flood, shepherded by log drivers.
 The most agile drivers went ahead and tried to unblock log jams as fast as they formed, racing out to the jams in bateaux or walking on the floating logs.
-Other drivers brought up the rear of the drive, wading in the shallows and pushing along logs that stalled on sandbars and in brush.
+Other drivers brought up the rear, wading in the shallows and pushing along logs that stalled on sandbars and in brush.
 Driving crews were usually supported by a wannigan - a floating cookhouse that fed them hot food after long hours working in cold water.
 This was all dangerous work.
 In one terrible day in 1905, eleven log drivers drowned while trying to untangle a log jam near modern Holcombe.

 To make the drives more efficient and reliable, the loggers changed the river somewhat, dynamiting troublesome rocks, cutting trees that would snag logs, building up the banks in places, and damming the river and its tributaries.
 In 1878 a large splash dam was built at Little Falls (modern Holcombe), with so much capacity that when fully opened, it was said to raise the Chippewa three feet 100 miles downstream.
 Over the Chippewa and its tributaries, the loggers built at least 148 logging dams of various sizes and purposes.
 At the end of the drive, logs were captured in log booms and holding ponds above Chippewa Falls and Eau Claire, where they could be sorted and passed on to the owning sawmill.

 The big mills at Chippewa Falls and Eau Claire started sawing in the 1840s.
-Typically the logs were pulled up a bull slide into the sawmill from a hot pond.
+Typically the logs were pulled from a hot pond up a bull slide into the sawmill.
 The logs were washed to remove sand and mud that would dull the saws.
 The early mills sawed logs with single up-and-down sash saws driven by water wheels.
 As technology advanced, these were replaced by muley saws, circular saws in the 1850s, later gang saws, and more efficient bandsaws around the 1880s as the lumbermen realized that the forests wouldn't last forever.
 Some smaller mills sawed lumber for local use, but the big mills floated most of their product to markets downriver.
 Some lumber for local use was seasoned and planed, but the lumber for downriver was left rough, because finished lumber would have been damaged on its next float.